Oz-like-the-Wizard/CIFO---Learning-to-play-Snake/README.md

 # BOTS_snake
 ### CIFO 2020/21 Project - Group: BOTS

+The main objective of this project is to solve an optimization problem using Genetic Algorithms (GA).
+In this project, using these search-based optimization algorithms, we taught a Neural Network model to play the snake game.

 #### Group Members
 Berfin Sakallioglu - 20200545 <br>
 Mehmet Serdar Çetiner - 20201016 <br>